ramirezramiro/token-address-fetcher/README.md

   30. Solana
   ...

-Enter the exact name of the token platform you want to query (or 'exit' to quit): Solana
+Enter the exact name of the token platform you want to query (or 'exit' to quit): Sui Network

 Fetching 'Sui Network'-based cryptocurrencies...